datalad/blog/content/posts/forgejo-aneksajo/index.md

 really no match for git-annex data logistics, so none of the big hosting solutions offer any help here.

-For the longest time, [GIN](https://gin.g-node.org) was, to my knowledge, the only hosting solution with built-in git-annex support.
+From the beginning, DataLad offered a [simple web UI for read-only browsing of datasets](https://datasets.datalad.org).
+But for the longest time, [GIN](https://gin.g-node.org) was, to my knowledge, the only complete hosting solution with built-in git-annex support.
 There is a public instance, and it allows for private repositories.
 But not all data can uploaded to this science-focused service.
 Although GIN is open-source (a fork of [Gogs](https://gogs.io)) and can be [self-hosted](https://gin.g-node.org/G-Node/Info/wiki/In+House), setting it up isn't so straightforward either, and its development has not kept up with Gogs